 Massachusetts Sublease Agreement

-The Massachusetts Sublease Agreement is a contract that lets a tenant (the “sublessor”) re-rent the property they are currently renting to another party, known as the “sublessee” or “subtenant.”
-The form is designed to be used only by tenants bound to a lease that doesn’t expire for a considerable amount of time, typically more than three (3) months.
-A common use for the form is by tenants that are looking to (or need to) live elsewhere but do not want to pay monthly payments for a property they aren’t using.
-Subleasing introduces a new tenant into the property, taking over payments until the original lease’s expiration.
+The Massachusetts Sublease Agreement is a legal contract allowing a tenant (the “sublessor”) to re-rent their property to another party, known as the “sublessee” or “subtenant.”
+Tenants typically use this form with a lease that doesn’t expire for a considerable amount of time, usually more than three (3) months.
+Common reasons for subleasing include tenants needing to relocate or those who don’t want to pay monthly rent for an unoccupied property.
+Subleasing introduces a new tenant into the property, taking over rent payments until the original lease’s expiration.